 Frozen or Dried Cucumber?

-We had beaucoup cucumbers this year, so we’ve been looking for all kinds of ways to use them.
+We had beaucoup cucumbers this year, so we've been looking for all kinds of ways to use them.
 Most were great, but some were too bitter.
-If you’ve had issues with bitter cucumber, you may find some useful information in this article.
+If you've had issues with bitter cucumbers, this may help.

 Overall, we prefer cucumber in water, salads, gazpacho, sandwiches, green juice and raw with lime and salt, and pickled, of course!